sonatype/install4j-support/install4j-maven-plugin/src/site/markdown/usage.md

 Automated builds will need a valid license key configured for install4j to function properly.
 You can configure the Maven build to automatically configure the license key with the _install-license_ goal.
+This goal needs to execute before any other install4j-maven-plugin goal.

 It is recommended to configure this via _settings.xml_ and __NOT__ configure this value directly in you _pom.xml_.